ehne/11Photo/README.md

   </a>
 </p>

-> A photo essay generator using 11ty
+> A photo essay generator using 11ty, pug and tailwind

 ## Getting Started
 *   run `npx degit ehne/11photo ` to download the repo into your current folder
 *   copy the `template` folder, and rename it.
 *   inside of the new folder, find the file `template.json`, rename it to the same name as your folder.
 *   chuck all your photos into the `photos` foler
+*   run `npx tailwindcss build src.css -o dist.css` to generate the css.
 *   after you've done all that, run `npx @11ty/eleventy`
 ## Changing the colours:
-changing colours can be done by altering the variables in the tailwind.config file. and then running `npx tailwindcss build src.css -o dist.css`.
+changing colours can be done by altering the variables in the `tailwind.config file`. and then running `npx tailwindcss build src.css -o dist.css`.
 At the moment there is no way to change the colours specifically for one essay.
 ## Author